avinash403/laravel-dynamic-observer/README.md

 # Laravel Dynamic Observer
-Registering everytime you create a model is painful.
-Laravel-dynamic-observer gives an easy way to obeserve your model in model itself
+Observe eloquent model in model itself.

+## Compatibility
+Any project with eloquent as database model.(can be a non-laravel project)

 ### Installation by Composer